Efficient evaluation of risk allocations: Applications of the FFT algorithm

-Note that as more participants enter the pool, more risks may diversify, that is, $\mathcal{B}_{k}$ has a higher cardinality for all $k \in \mathbb{N}^+$.
-It follows that the risks diversify and the pmf of expected allocations is less sparse.
+Note that as more participants enter the pool, more risks may diversify; that is, $\mathcal{B}_{k}$ has a higher cardinality for all $k \in \mathbb{N}_1$.
+The risks diversify, and the pmf of unconditional expected allocations is less sparse.
 In Figure \ref{fig:bern-cond-means-50-indep}, we replicate the above study but add 69 participants where we sample the parameters according to $q_i \sim Unif([0, 1])$ and $b_i \sim Unif(\{1, 2, \dots, 10\})$.
 We present the results for risk 3 (with $b_3 = 10)$ and the total pool in Figure \ref{fig:bern-cond-means-50-indep}.
-We observe once again that there are numerical issues for large values of $k$ in the left panel.
+Once again, we observe numerical issues for large values of $k$ in the left panel.
 However, the middle panel is much less sparse than in Figure \ref{fig:bern-cond-means-indep}.